Tatwi/Tarkins-Revenge/README.md

 ParadymShift (Github: Spartan5150) for networking, hardware, and forum management, as well as world snapshot editing, and community relations.

-Tatwi, for the contributions he made through the various iterations of Tarkin: /tarkin command, houseplop, medical services terminals, skill training NPCs, hunting mission revamp, mission terminal renaming, new player email, CA/AA to drop with one stat only, pitch/roll/yaw, and numerous other quality of life improvements.
+Tatwi, for the contributions he made through the various iterations of Tarkin: /tarkin command, houseplop, medical services terminals, skill training NPCs, hunting mission revamp, mission terminal renaming, new player email, CA/AA to drop with one stat only, pitch/roll/yaw, IHA housing system, creatures database, vendor improvements, and numerous other quality of life improvements.
 A HUGE thank you for delving into C# to update and add functionality to our launcher.
 And finally, for Lumberjack, which will make it so much easier on staff to monitor suspicious activity.

 Devereux (Github: Trakaa) for fixes correcting decrimenting of manufacturing schematics, making mind heal work on stims, recoloring armor with multiple palettes, making current resource list export in a format compatible with swgcraft, and Version 1 of our Launcher, on Tarkin II.

-Taylaria for some work on mobile templates on Tarkin II.
+Taylaria for some work on mobile templates on Tarkin II, and for Wanted Poster artwork.

 SealGunman for our knee-jerk hatred of Fixer, thanks to crashing our server repeatedly due to a screenplay bug on Tarkin II.